 Now is also time to recognize what content holes you may have and need to fill.
 Often, this is bottom-of-funnel content (although a quick remedy for this can be testimonials from customers that match however you segmented the list).

-My pro tip is to include videos in your nurture programs.
-People like watching video testimonials, feature or use cases, industry trends and more.
+My pro tip is to include videos in your nurture campaigns.
+People like watching video testimonials, feature or use cases, industry trends, and more.

-How to optimize your lead nurture automated programs
+How to optimize and automate your lead nurture campaigns

-According to the Vidyard report, 49 percent of marketers report that one of greatest challenges they have with their lead nurture programs is building the right timing and workflow for their campaign.
+According to the Vidyard report, 49 percent of marketers report that one of the greatest challenges they have with their lead nurture campaigns is building the right timing and workflow for their campaign.

-- How many times do you think you need to contact a prospect for this lead nurture program?
+How many times do you think you need to contact a prospect for this lead nurture campaign?

-- Does your entire campaign revolve around email, or do you contact some prospects by phone, direct mail, or other methods?
+Does your entire campaign revolve around nurture emails, or do you contact some prospects by phone, direct mail, or other methods?

-- What does success look like?
-What happens to the prospect if they graduate out of the program?
+What does success look like?
+What happens to the prospect if they graduate out of the nurture campaign?
 Do they go to sales or another program further down the funnel?

-A very simple lead nurturing workflow may involve just a series of four or five email messages sent over a period of several weeks.
-A more advanced workflow may include multiple touch points, content offers, and communication channels, all over a much longer period, and with multiple variations.
-It’s a good idea to start with a simple workflow, and then allow your campaigns to evolve over time.
+A very simple lead nurturing workflow may involve just a series of four or five email nurture messages sent over a period of several weeks.
+A more advanced lead nurturing workflow may include multiple touchpoints, content offers, and communication channels, all over a much longer period, and with multiple variations.
+It’s a good idea to start with a simple workflow and then allow your nurture campaigns to evolve over time.

-At Act-On, the content, ops, and demand gen teams meet weekly to review one or more automated nurture program to review performance, consider any needed tweaks, or set up A/B or other testing.
+At Act-On, the content, ops, and demand gen teams meet weekly to review one or more automated nurture campaigns to review performance, consider any needed tweaks, or set up A/B or other testing.